-The nursing Skills Laboratory, Room 323, is located on the third floor of the Moore building.
+The Nursing Skills Laboratory is located on the third floor of building 206 on the CVPH campus.
 You will spend time in the lab as part of your regular class schedule.
 You will be expected to practice in the lab outside of your assigned classes.
 In addition, faculty may refer you to return to the lab for extra practice.